ArashPartow/math-parser-benchmark-project/exprtk/readme.txt

 (d) integrate
-This free function will attempt to perform a numerical integration  of a single variable compiled expression  over a defined range and  given step size.
-The numerical integration is based on the three point  form of the Simpson's rule.
+This free function will attempt to perform a numerical integration  of a single variable compiled expression over a specified range and  step size.
+The numerical  integration is based  on the three  point form of Simpson's rule.
 The  integrate function has  two overloads, where  the variable of integration can  either be passed as  a reference or as  a name in string form.
 Example usage of the function is as follows:

    typedef exprtk::parser<T>             parser_t;
    typedef exprtk::expression<T>     expression_t;